Chibok victim: Kidnappers threatened to shoot

 These claims have reinforced the parents’ fears that their daughters will be forcibly married and taken into neighboring Chad and Cameroon.
 Authorities in those countries have denied any presence of the kidnapped girls in their territories.

-Boko Haram is suspected of kidnapping between eight and 11 more girls on May 4, from two villages in Nigeria’s northeast.
+an extremist group that is located primarily in Northern Nigeria is suspected of kidnapping between eight and 11 more girls on May 4, from two villages in Nigeria’s northeast.

 The mass kidnappings have prompted anger across Africa’s most populous nation.
 Hundreds of people, mostly women, marched in Abuja, the capital and other major cities such as Kano, Ibadan, Kaduna or Lagos, calling on the government to do more to rescue the girls.

-Boko Haram attacks have claimed more than 1,500 lives since January, despite a year-long state of emergency and the deployment of army to three states in the northeastern region.
+an extremist group that is located primarily in Northern Nigeria attacks have claimed more than 1,500 lives since January, despite a year-long state of emergency and the deployment of army to three states in the northeastern region.

 The upsurge of attacks has cast a shadow on the World Economic Forum on Africa in Abuja, the capital of Nigeria.
 In a speech to the forum, Nigeria President Goodluck Jonathan said he welcomes support offered by other countries, including the United States, Britain, France and China.